The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Stealth/Action (Reviewed)

 Oldest on this list of great games I played this year, Mark of the Ninja has been on my to-do list for a while.
 I'm glad I finally gave it the time it deserved, especially before tackling the Hitman franchise.
-Since it's the firs real stealth game I've played since the Tenchu/Metal Gear Solid 2 era, doing so has given me more of a perspective on how modern stealth games could be great.
-Mark of the Ninja has smooth controls and a slick style to it that just made it satisfying to sneak and assassinate from level to level.
+Since it's the first real stealth game I've played since the Tenchu/Metal Gear Solid 2 era, doing so has given me more of a perspective on how modern stealth games could be great.
+Mark of the Ninja has smooth controls and a slick style that just makes it satisfying to sneak and assassinate from level to level.
 It also knew how to reward players who played as either a pacifist or a bloodthirsty assassin.

 More Mentions

-Invisible Inc (2015)
+Invisible Inc. (2015)

 3057307-invisibleinc_promo.jpg